GabeScott/standard-works-vault/General Conference/1998 October - To the Boys and to the Men.md

 We are beguiled by seductive advertising.
 Television carries the enticing invitation to borrow up to 125 percent of the value of one’s home.
 But no mention is made of interest.

-President J. Reuben Clark Jr., in the April 1938 general conference, said from this pulpit: “Once in debt, interest is your companion every minute of the day and night; you cannot shun it or slip away from it; you cannot dismiss it; it yields neither to entreaties, demands, or orders; and whenever you get in its way or cross its course or fail to meet its demands, it crushes you” (in Conference Report, Apr.
+President J. Reuben Clark Jr., in the April 1938 general conference, said from this pulpit, “Once in debt, interest is your companion every minute of the day and night; you cannot shun it or slip away from it; you cannot dismiss it; it yields neither to entreaties, demands, or orders; and whenever you get in its way or cross its course or fail to meet its demands, it crushes you” (in Conference Report, Apr.
 1938, 103).

 I recognize that it may be necessary to borrow to get a home, of course.
 But let us buy a home that we can afford and thus ease the payments which will constantly hang over our heads without mercy or respite for as long as 30 years.

 No one knows when emergencies will strike.
 I am somewhat familiar with the case of a man who was highly successful in his profession.
 He lived in comfort.
 He built a large home.
 Then one day he was suddenly involved in a serious accident.
 Instantly, without warning, he almost lost his life.
 He was left a cripple.
 Destroyed was his earning power.
 He faced huge medical bills.
 He had other payments to make.
 He was helpless before his creditors.
-One moment he was rich, the next he was broke.
+One moment he was rich; the next he was broke.

 Since the beginnings of the Church, the Lord has spoken on this matter of debt.
 To Martin Harris through revelation He said: “Pay the debt thou hast contracted with the printer.
-Release thyself from bondage” (D&C 19:35).
+Release thyself from bondage” ([[D&C 19.35|D&C 19:35]]).

 President Heber J. Grant spoke repeatedly on this matter from this pulpit.
 He said: “If there is any one thing that will bring peace and contentment into the human heart, and into the family, it is to live within our means.
-And if there is any one thing that is grinding and discouraging and disheartening, it is to have debts and obligations that one cannot meet” (Gospel Standards, comp.
-G. Homer Durham [1941], 111).
+And if there is any one thing that is grinding and discouraging and disheartening, it is to have debts and obligations that one cannot meet” (*Gospel Standards,* comp.
+G. Homer Durham \[1941\], 111).

 We are carrying a message of self-reliance throughout the Church.
 Self-reliance cannot obtain when there is serious debt hanging over a household.
 One has neither independence nor freedom from bondage when he is obligated to others.